March is here again. Besides time for March Madness basketball, it is also time to apply to be a speaker in the Kentucky Humanities Speakers Bureau.

-It is time for us to begin accepting online applications for the Kentucky Humanities Speakers Bureau for the next program year beginning August 1, 2021 and running through July 31, 2022.
-Deadline for applications is April 16, 2021.
+It is time for us to begin accepting online applications for the Kentucky Humanities Speakers Bureau for the next program year beginning August 1, 2022, running through July 31, 2023.
+Deadline for applications is April 15, 2022.
+Perhaps you or someone you know might be interested in applying.
+Please share this information.

 KH speakers are scholars with either a master's or Ph.D. in the humanities or published authors in a humanities discipline.
 Published authors may speak on their book or the theme of their book.